Any form of harassment or hate crime is never okay.

 • Are you in immediate danger?
 If you are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).

 • Find a safe space.
 If an incident has just happened try and find somewhere you feel safe.
-If this isn't possible and you are scared or fearful you can go directly to the Student Advice centre on your campus.
+If this isn't possible and you are scared or fearful you can go directly to the Student Info & Welfare Centre on your campus.

 Support:

-• Staff and students can go to the Student Advice Centre on campus.
+• Staff and students can go to the Student Info & Welfare Centres on campus.

 • Students can then speak with Student Advisors or Safeguarding Officer and staff can contact their HR Advisor.